BernardQuatermass/exim-wiki/SimpleGreylisting.md

 you're probably quite capable of switching this example over to your preferred database).

+Note: putting the `.db` file into `/var/spool/exim/db` (or, more precisely:
+`$(exim -n -bP spool_directory)/db`) will cause it to exist in the same directory as other DB files used by Exim; while Exim itself won't care, as long as you avoid naming conflicts with Exim's DB files, some of Exim's auxiliary tools for DB maintenance will care.
+Thus this wiki page has been updated from the original author's setup, to use `/var/db/mta-greylist.db` instead of `/var/spool/exim/db/greylist.db`.

 ### Known resenders

 Firstly, there's the database of "known resenders", which lists the